katharineegan/ocean_exploration_data_tutorial/README.md

 ## Introduction to data analysis and visualization in R

 Now that we've covered the basics of R including the importance of cleaning and preparation, it's time to move into data analysis and visulization of the data.
-At this point, your data set should be in an analysis ready data format.
+At this point, your dataset should be in an analysis ready data format.

 #### Exploratory data analysis
 Exploratory data analysis (EDA) is covered in [Chapter 7](https://r4ds.had.co.nz/exploratory-data-analysis.html) of R for Data Science.
 The EDA process can take place throughout the data science lifecycle.
+EDA is a way to systematically visulize and transform your data in order to further explore them.
 I tend to explore the data after I have it in the analysis ready data format.
-EDA is a way to systematically visulize and transform your data in order to further explore them.
 There is no right or wrong way to do EDA!
-EDA is an iterative cycle and allows you to:
+This process is an iterative cycle and allows you to:
 * Generate questions about your data
 * Search for answers by visualizing, transforming, and modeling your data
 * Use what you learn to refine your questions and/or generate new questions